Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: The Perfectly Transparent Equilibrium

 All strategy profiles that do not Pareto dominate the maximin utility, that is, that are not individually rational, are preempted.
 Indeed, if a strategy profile gives, to some player, a payoff inferior to their maximin utility, it means that the player, who would be worse off with this strategy profile, could simply have deviated to the strategy that guarantees him his maximin utility.
 He would thus not have been rational.

-Necessary Rationality and Necessary Knowledge of Strategies\footnote{As illustrated in the former section, for the first step rationality and knowledge of strategies in the actual world are sufficient to assume} together entail that such outcomes that are not individually rational are thus impossible.
+Necessary Rationality and Necessary Knowledge of Strategies\footnote{As illustrated in the former section, for the first step, rationality and knowledge of strategies in the actual world are sufficient conditions.} together entail that such outcomes that are not individually rational are thus impossible.
 In other words, the first round of elimination comes down to eliminating all strategy profiles that are not individually rational.

 \begin{definition}[$1^{st}$-level-preempted strategy profile] Given a game in normal form, with pure strategies and with no ties $\Gamma=(P, (\Sigma_i)_i, (u_i)_i)$, a strategy profile is $1^{st}$-level-preempted if it is not individually rational.
 In other words, any strategy profile that does not Pareto-dominate the maximin utility is $1^{st}$-level-preempted.
 For a game $\Gamma$, the strategy profiles $\overrightarrow\sigma\in \mathcal{S}_1(\Gamma)$ that survive the first round of elimination are characterized with: